gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 ### `decode`
 * **Payload Type:** `String`

-Once a stream from the users camera is loaded, it is displayed and continuously scanned for QR codes.
+Once a stream from the users camera is loaded, it's displayed and continuously scanned for QR codes.
 Results are indicated by the `decode` event.
-This also accounts for decoded images drag-and-dropped in the area the component occupies.

 ```html
 <qrcode-stream @decode="onDecode"></qrcode-stream>